Track numerical optimization

 function|NULL]

-Optionally afunctionthat returns the Hessian off.The function call of
+Optionally afunctionthat returns the Hessian off.Its arguments must match the arguments of

 [